Zhuinden/guide-to-kotlin/README.md

 - `@Parcelize data class` with experimental kotlin android extensions

-## Stuff that needs to be more fleshed out in this tutorial
+## Stuff that needs to be added or more fleshed out in this tutorial

-- coroutines
+- coroutines?

 - channels?